Cotabato City

 Cotabato City was formerly a part and the regional center of Region XII, but due to the ratification of the Bangsamoro Organic Law, it is now part of Bangsamoro and serves as the regional center.
-Being an independent component city, it is not a subject to regulation from the Provincial Government of Maguindanao del Norte where it is geographically located.
+Being an independent component city, it is not subject to regulation from the Provincial Government of Maguindanao del Norte where it is geographically located.
 The Philippine Statistics Authority also lists Cotabato City as statistically independent.
 It was the capital of the Sultanate of Maguindanao.

-Cotabato City is distinct from and should not be confused with the province of Cotabato.

 History

 Territory of the Sultanate of Maguindanao in 1521 and Cotabato City serving as its capital.

 Prior to the arrival of Hindus and Muslims, the city was a vast swamp and rainforest landscape where numerous ethno-linguistic groups lived.
 Maguindanao vernacular architecture developed during this era, which included the architectural techniques of at least 10 ethno-linguistic groups.
 Later on, Hindu traders arrived and the people of the area embraced the practice of Hinduism.
 The set of moral standards and culture of present-day people of Maguindanao are seen due to this Hindu influence.